Current Planned Developments in Greater Estero

 BERT- The Bonita Estero Rails to Trails.

-Once complete, BERT will become part of the planned 42-mile Florida Gulf Coast Trail network in Lee County and part of the 400+ mile Florida Gulf Coast Trail stretching from Collier County to Tampa.
+The proposed Bonita Estero Rail Trail (BERT) will run from just south of the Lee Collier County border to Alico Road along the 15-mile unused rail corridor through downtown Bonita Springs and Estero, ending just north of San Carlos Park at Alico Road.
+BERT will connect to the John Yarborough Trail to the north and the Paradise Coast Trail to the south.
+Once complete, BERT will become part of the planned 42-mile Florida Gulf Coast Trail network in Lee County and, ultimately, part of the 400+ mile Florida Gulf Coast Trail stretching from Collier County to Tampa.

+Earlier this year, the Bonita Estero Rail Trail project hit a milestone.
 After four years of negotiations, the “Trust for Public Land” secured a purchase and sale agreement on the 14.9-mile segment of the Seminole Gulf Railway that stretches from Alico Road to Collier County for $82 million.
+Local governments are trying to assemble funding before a key March 2026 deadline to secure the land.
+The county, Bonita Springs, and Estero Council have agreed to discuss how to fund the extensive costs of this project.
+The Village will also examine what grants may be available to help fund the project.

-It is exciting to learn that Schenkel Shultz in Estero, specializing in strategic planning, architecture, and urban design, has begun examining the logistics and details required to ensure the project’s success.
-They are reviewing the locations of restrooms, parking, and bridge designs as needed.
-Although it will still take time before work to convert the Seminole railway land to the bike and walking trail commences, the outcome described is very encouraging.
+It is exciting to learn that Schenkel Shultz, in Estero and specializing in strategic planning, architecture, and urban design, has begun examining the logistics and details needed to ensure the project’s success.
+They are reviewing where to locate restrooms, parking, and bridges, as needed.
+Although it will still take time before work to convert the Seminole railway land into a bike and walking trail, the outcome described is very encouraging.

-Friends of BERT, an all-volunteer non-profit 501(c)(3) citizen group dedicated to bringing the Bonita Estero Rail Trail (BERT) and Florida Gulf Coast Trail (FGCT) to Lee County communities, has worked hard over the last few years to advocate for and encourage this development, which Engage Estero has supported.
+Friends of BERT, an all-volunteer non-profit 501(c)(3) citizen group dedicated to bringing the Bonita Estero Rail Trail (BERT) and Florida Gulf Coast Trail (FGCT) to Lee County communities, has worked hard over the last few years to advocate for and encourage this Development, which Engage Estero has supported.
+BERT has raised $140K and has pledges totaling $160K, for a total of $300K to be used for trail development once the land is purchased.

 Billiards and Bowling -Miromar Outlets.